William Madison Wood: American Woolen Company

 Ayer was a multi-millionaire but knew nothing about the textile industry.
 This is when Ayer's new manager convinced Wood to leave his previous position and be his assistant in charge of manufacturing.
 A short time later, Wood was promoted to treasurer, and four years later he was made manager.
 Wood was then making a substantial amount of money for the time, around $25,000 a year.
-Within three years of his promotion, William Wood married Ayer's daughter Ellen (eventually making him a brother-in-law to General George S. Patton) in 1888.
-Ellen was well educated; she studied at a finishing school in France and then attended Radcliffe College in Cambridge, MA.
+Within three years of his promotion, William Wood married Ayer's daughter Ellen, eventually making him a brother-in-law to General George S. Patton in 1888.
+Ellen was well educated; she studied at a finishing school in France and then attended Radcliffe College in Cambridge, Massachusetts.
 Wood was determined to make the Washington Mill a success for himself and his newly acquired family.
 Wood did make the Washington Mill a success and decided to move on to bigger goals.
 He set out to merge some of the small, struggling mills of New England into one mammoth money-making company, his company.
 By 1899, William Wood had convinced seven such mills to join what he called "The Woolen Trust".
 In April of that same year the company was incorporated under a new name, the American Woolen Company.
 Frederick Ayer bought half of the shares, and Wood purchased the rest.